matsuzaki-keiichi/pcap-nc/README.txt

   name of a configuration file
---send-data output(path): (optional; only for RMAP Read channel) input data for a RMAP Read Channel in the PCAP file format --store-data output(path): (optional; only for RMAP Write channel) store user data collected by RMAP Write Transactions in the PCAP format --no-spw-on-eth omit the header for spw-on-eth.
+--send-data output(path): (optional; only for RMAP Read channel) input data for a RMAP Read Channel in the PCAP file format If this parameter is not specified, it branches to the processing of the write command.(memo: TODO JAXA) --store-data output(path): (optional; only for RMAP Write channel) store user data collected by RMAP Write Transactions in the PCAP format --no-spw-on-eth omit the header for spw-on-eth.
 --delay
   delays the time information given to the reply packet by the specified number of seconds.
+--shared-memory=key:key_name,RemoteBufferAddress:address(in hex)#RemoteBufferSize:size(in dec),DeviceRegisterAddress:address(in hex)
+  key_name: the name of a shared memory key (e.g., TEB)
+  RemoteBufferAddress: the Remote Buffer Address of a shared memory (e.g., 0x89ABCDEF)
+  RemoteBufferSize: the size of a shared memory (e.g., 2048)
+  DeviceRegisterAddress: the address used to store flags, write addresses, and the lengths of writes. (e.g., 0x00000000) The size of the DeviceRegister is specified in the header file.(shared_mem.h) This parameter cannot be used with '--send-data'.(RMAP Read channel) This parameter has no restrictions on use with '--store-data'.(RMAP Write channel)

 Input:
 RMAP Command Packets in PCAP Packet Records.
 Output: